ErikCoderMan/irc-bot/README.md

 `[commands]`
 Here you can toggle commands (`true`/`false`)
 the bot will not react to any command that is set to `false` in the `config.toml` file
+(loaded during program start so changes will take effect next time main.py is started)